-The full details of the consultation activities are in the annex document titled Potton NP - Annex C Consultation which can be viewed on the Potton Neighbourhood Plan website, Supporting Documents page www.pottonneighbourhoodplan. co.uk/supportingdocuments
+The full details of the consultation activities are in the annex document titled Potton NP - Annex C Consultation which can be viewed on the Potton Town Council website, Supporting Documents page.

-Potton Neighbourhood Plan -Annex D Character Assessment
+Potton Neighbourhood Plan - Character Assessment

 A Neighbourhood Plan is a way of helping local communities to influence the planning of the area in which they live and work.
 It can be used to: